Episodes

 David Stiernholm is a "struktör".
 As such he helps people and companies become more efficient and productive by creating better structure.

-His motto is: everything can be done easier!
-David is frequently hired as a speaker by all kinds of businesses ranging from well-established major corporations to entrepreneurial companies in hyper growth.
+His motto is: Everything can be done easier!
+David is frequently hired as a speaker by all kinds of businesses, from well-established major corporations to entrepreneurial companies in hyper-growth.
 He extinguishes himself by providing clients with concrete tools and methods that can be applied instantly both at work and in your personal life.
-During a talk with David Stiernholm you will realize that structure is both liberating and fun, and that by establishing a better structure you become less stressed and more efficient.
+During a talk with David Stiernholm, you will realize that structure is both liberating and fun and that establishing a better structure makes you less stressed and more efficient.

 Show more Show less